 The Hudson River, south of Federal Lock 1 is technically not a river at all.
-It is a fiord which is subject to
+It is a fiord which is subject to tidal

-waters past the first Lock on the Erie Canal.
+the first Lock on the Erie Canal.

 The tidal flow can work with you or against you.
-Normally, on our voyage up the Hudson we experience
+Normally, on our voyage up the Hudson we experience a

-many interesting places to stop see and do on this leg of your journey.
+places to stop see and do on this leg of your journey.